 What if It Rains on Your Hawaii Wedding Day?

-If you read our blog post on weather in Hawaii, you know that we have great weather, which allows us to have beach weddings anytime of year!
+If you read our blog post on weather in Hawaii, you know that we have great weather, which allows us to have beach weddings any time of year!
 However, it does occasionally rain in paradise.

 Fortunately, our wedding locations rarely get more than a brief shower, usually lasting only a few minutes.
-In fact, you may want a little rain as that’s what brings the rainbows. :)
+In fact, you may want a little rain as that’s what brings rainbows. :) Here are more details about what happens if it does rain on your wedding day.

 Rainy wedding day in HawaiiArriving to rain, but...